 A Series of Destruction in the Temple

 July 21, in the 356 BC, the temple was burned by Herostratus.
 He has nothing against the Ephesus temple or with the Artemis itself.
 He just saw the destruction as a possible way of having personal fame for his own good.
-After Alexander the Great’s death, the temple was put into reconstruction but was again destroyed by the Goths in 262 BC.
-It was reconstructed again by using the temple’s remain to restore at least the beauty of the building.
+After Alexander the Great’s death, the temple was put into reconstruction but was again the temple was destroyed by the Goths in 262 BC.
+Temple was rebuilt again by using the temple’s remain to restore at least the beauty of the building.

 The Artemission’s Remains